psf/black/README.md

                               for each file on stdout.
   --fast / --safe             If --fast given, skip temporary sanity checks.
                               [default: --safe]
-  -q, --quiet                 Don't emit non-error messages to stderr.
-Errors
-                              are still emitted, silence those with
-                              2>/dev/null.
-  --pyi                       Consider all input files typing stubs regardless
-                              of file extension (useful when piping source on standard input).
-  --py36                      Allow using Python 3.6-only syntax on all input
-                              files.
-This will put trailing commas in function signatures and calls also after *args and **kwargs.  [default: per-file auto-detection] -S, --skip-string-normalization
-                              Don't normalize string quotes or prefixes.
   --include TEXT              A regular expression that matches files and
                               directories that should be included on
                               recursive searches.
 On Windows, use forward